immortalkrazy/immortalkrazy.github.io/_posts/2020-5-8-MotionEye.md

 <img src = "../images/ME01.jpg" width=100>

-Motion Eye can be created using a RaspberryPi,\
+Motion Eye can be created using a RaspberryPi,<br>
 a very economical way to create a surveilance system.

 ## Features include: